Controllable Data Generation by Deep Learning: A Review: Techniques for Controllable Deep Data Generation

-In this process, the identifier thatevaluates the generated data and calculates the rewards can be pre-trained \citep{liu2021reinforcement}.
-As illustrated by Figure \ref{fig:cross_domain}(b), Transfer learning-based cross-modality transformation first trains the model in a large general dataset $x_0$.
+In this process, as shown in Fig.~\ref{fig:cross_domain} (a), the identifier that evaluates the generated data and calculates the rewards can be pre-trained \citep{liu2021reinforcement}.
+As illustrated by Fig. \ref{fig:cross_domain} (b), Transfer learning-based cross-modality transformation first trains the model in a large general dataset $x_0$.
 Then the model is fine-tuned by a small-sized dataset $x_{0}'$ with desired properties $c$ \citep{tits2019exploring}.
 As an example, Tits et al.~\citep{tits2019exploring} leveraged fine-tuning on a pre-trained deep learning-based Text-to-Speech (TTS) model to synthesize speech with specific emotions using a small-sized emotional dataset.
 Song et al.~\citep{song2018talking} generated the talking face video given an arbitrary speech clip and an arbitrary face image by encoding both image and speech via a recurrent adversarial network.
 In this work, the recurrent network first will be pre-trained for several epochs and then fine-tuned by adding discriminators to distinguish audio, image and lip reading.

-\subsubsection{Steerable transformation}
+\subsubsection{Steerable Transformation}

+\\ According to the source of the control signal, as shown in Fig.~\ref{fig:transformation} (2), steerable transformation techniques can be classified into two scenarios: (a) \textit{control via reference data} usually requires reference data in addition to the source data as the input to provide the control guidance; (b) \textit{control via latent space} controls the target properties via manipulating the latent variables corresponding to the properties of interest.

+The first scenario suffers from the challenge of obtaining the control signal as the reference data may come from different data modalities.
+Nevertheless, the second scenario, control via latent space, usually requires learning the relationship between the latent space and the properties of generated data, which can be challenging too.